abhi3700/My_Learning_Solana/faqs.md

 ### Q. What is the replacement of `nonce` here?
 `blockhash`.
 Every message contains this.

+> NOTE: In EOSIO also, there is no nonce, but a corresponding blockhash.

 ### Q. When the `solana-test-validator` command is used, then where exacty the validator's info is stored?
 It is stored in a file in the folder named `test-ledger/` of current directory the terminal opened at.
 It looks like this: